IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/investigation-overview.md

 - AAD BrokerPlugin failures can affect Microsoft authentication paths used by applications such as OneDrive.
 - New user profiles may contain an unusually small `%LOCALAPPDATA%\Packages` tree.

 This is why repeatedly rebuilding individual profiles or broadly re-registering AppX packages may fail to solve the underlying server-level condition.
+Broad AppX re-registration can also complicate later diagnosis by changing per-user package state before the server-wide cause is corrected.

+After the targeted WNF cleanup in the originating environment, a subset of users with already populated `%LOCALAPPDATA%\Packages` trees continued to have OneDrive sign-in problems even though other users recovered.
+Those users had reportedly worked earlier, before broad AppX repair/re-registration attempts.
+It is plausible that the remaining failures reflect user-specific package/profile state altered during earlier troubleshooting, but that has not been proven.
+Treat residual per-user problems after server-level recovery as a separate layer of investigation rather than automatically attributing them to continuing WNF bloat.

 ## Evidence supporting the cleanup target